Statuto Albertino: The Ministers (Articles 65–67)

 The King appointed and dismissed the Ministers.
 They could not vote in either Chamber unless they were members.
 They had the right of entrance to both Chambers and the right to speak upon request.
 Ministers were legally responsible for government acts, and all laws and acts had to be countersigned by a Minister in order to take effect.

-Originally, ministers were responsible only to the King.
+Originally, while ministers were legally responsible to the Chambers, they were politically responsible only to the King.
 However, as the power and prestige of the Chambers grew over the years, it became virtually impossible for a King to appoint a ministry entirely of his own choosing, or keep it in office against the express will of the Chambers.
-As a result, contradicting the Statute, it became a well-established convention that ministers were both legally and politically responsible to the Chambers.
+As a result, it became a well-established convention that ministers were both legally and politically responsible to the Chambers, notwithstanding the Statuto's provision that the King alone held executive power.
 This convention was so firmly established that when Benito Mussolini consolidated his power, he passed a law explicitly stating that he was not responsible to the Chambers.

-The Statute granted the King the power to appoint and dismiss ministers (Article 65) and they could not, in theory unlike in practice, be removed because the executive power belonged to the King alone (Article 5); Victor Emmanuel III was the first and the last to make use of the large might of the Constitution by appointing Mussolini.
+The Statute granted the King the power to appoint and dismiss ministers (Article 65).
+They could not, in theory unlike in practice, be removed by anyone apart from the King because executive power belonged to the King alone (Article 5); Victor Emmanuel III was the first and the last to make use of the large might of this provision by appointing Mussolini and letting it be known he would not dismiss him if the Chambers withdrew confidence from him.